DaneSpiritGOD/MIT-6.824/docs/mr/mr.md

 ### Worker ID
 There are single coordinator and several workers in this map reduce system.
 At runtime, many workers are wanting to communicate with coordinator.
 Then every worker needs a Id to let coordinator able to identify who he is.
 This Id should be allocated from coordinator.
-Coordinator is responsible to maintain these Ids and make sure one Id is exactly assigned to single worker.
+Coordinator is responsible to maintain these Ids and make sure one Id is assigned to single worker just once exactly.
 Then in coordinator, we need a `GetWorkerId` method.
 We maintain a `maxWorkerId` and atomically increase this value on every call so that each call to this method will get an unique Id.
 In worker, we need a method to call `GetWorkerId` of coordinator via *RPC* and store the result locally in order to tell the coordinator *who I am* on next other call.